 Cardano (ADA) Explained

-Cardano is a new type of DLT (Distributed ledger technology) and it has the special property of being independent.
+Cardano is a new type of DLT (Distributed ledger technology) with the special property of being independent.
 It was created in 2017.
 ADA is the name of the Cardano platform’s cryptocurrency

 When compared with other cryptocurrencies, ADA is unique in its special way.
 It is a unique type of digital currency, which is used to store value and also receive and send money.
 The ADA cryptocurrency is on the Cardano blockchain.
 Cardano runs on the Ouroboros protocol.